Our Council Summer Office Hours

 - Obey the road rules – if you are taking your horse on the road to get to the beach, you will need to obey the rules of the road.
 This will ensure your and your horse’s safety as well as that of other road users.

 - There are some reserves where horses aren't allowed, so please be on the look out for the 'No Horses' signs.

 Alcohol Bans in Public Places

-Our Council no longer issues fire permits, Fire and Emergency New Zealand does.
-Go to their website checkitsalright.nz if you wish to apply for afire permit.
+- Our Council no longer issues fire permits; Fire and Emergency New Zealand does.
+Go to their website checkitsalright.nz if you'd like to apply for a fire permit.

 Freedom Camping in Public Places